Shraga Feivel Zimmerman: Gateshead (2008–2020)

 In 2008, Zimmerman was appointed as rabbi and av beis din of the Jewish community in Gateshead, an ultra conservative Haredi community of 300 families.
 He succeeded Bezalel Rakow, who had died in 2003.
 Per the community's charter, he traveled to Israel for his appointment to be approved by rabbis Yosef Shalom Elyashiv and Aharon Leib Shteinman.
 He arrived in Gateshead on 6 April, and his induction was attended by an audience of 500, including several Haredi rabbis such as Matisyahu Salomon, Ephraim Padwa and Menachem Mendel Schneebalg.

 Upon his arrival, Zimmerman allowed for a loosening of previous traditions which existed under Rakow, allowing individuals greater leeway to make their own decisions.
 One of the changes he made was to allow the opening of the community's first kosher restaurant, which had previously been opposed due to concerns about unsupervised interaction between the sexes, with the proviso that there would be separate hours for men and women.
 He cultivated connections with the Gateshead Council and wider society, which contributed to the community's growth.
 He invested in improving children's education and creating social services such as couples' counselling.

 Known locally as "the Rov", he was responsible for answering halachic questions, making communal decisions, and delivering Torah lectures.
 He spoke at every community celebration and officiated every wedding.

 In June 2017, Zimmerman called for the removal of London-based rabbi Joseph Dweck due to his support of homosexuality.
 He also testified in the trial against pedophile Todros Grynhaus and allowed reporting child abuse to the police.

-In 2018, he cautioned that government intervention in religious education was potentially the gravest challenge faced by British Jews since their expulsion in 1290.
+In February 2018, he cautioned that government intervention in religious education was potentially the gravest challenge faced by British Jews since their expulsion in 1290.
 The following year, in May 2019, he led a fundraising campaign to raise an additional £2 million for a new mikveh in Gateshead.
 During his tenure, he answered approximately 200,000 halachic questions which he received from around the world, and delivered approximately 4,000 classes, spoke at 1,500 public occasions, and had over 10,000 meetings with community members.